 MO refers to messages sent from a mobile phone and received by an SMSC, and MT refers to messages delivered from an SMSC to a mobile phone.

 The MNO or Mobile Network Operator is the carrier.
 The carrier connects to mobile phones using the GSM network.
 It will house an SMSC other companies can connect to with their own SMSC which would be set up as an SMS Gateway.

 MVNOs are resellers of network services from the carriers.
 These include a myriad of services such as Amaysim, Boost, and Lyca Mobile.

 Mobile Number Portability (MNP)

-MNP is the ability to take your existing mobile number to a new service with a new provider.
-'Porting' is the act of transferring your number to a new service, either with a different network or a different provider, or both.
+MNP is the ability to move your existing mobile number to a new service with a new provider.
+‘Porting’ is the act of transferring your number to a new service, either with a different network, a different provider, or both.

 Short Message Peer to Peer (SMPP)

-The SMPP protocol is an open, industry standard protocol designed to provide a flexible data communication interface for transfer of short message data between a Message Centre and a SMS application system.
+The SMPP protocol is an open, industry-standard protocol that provides a flexible data communication interface for transfer of short message data between a Message Centre and an SMS application system.
 A Bearer Message Centre can be a Short Message Service Centre (SMSC), a GSM Unstructured Supplementary Services Data (USSD) Server, a Broadcast Message Service Centre or another type of Message Centre.
-This document provides guidelines for getting an application based on the SMPP protocol version 3.4 specification working in a SMSC/GSM/UMTS network environment.
+This document provides guidelines for getting an application based on the SMPP protocol version 3.4 specification working in an SMSC/GSM/UMTS network environment.